tjdallman/snapperdb/README.md

 This section details an example of setting up a SnapperDB database for *Salmonella* Enteritidis.

 The first thing to do is to select a *Salmonella* Enteritidis reference genome.
-At PHE we use the PT4 epidemic strain P125109 - Accession AM933172.
+We use the PT4 epidemic strain P125109 - Accession AM933172.
 We've have put all the reference genomes we use in the following github repository https://github.com/phe-bioinformatics/snapperdb_references.
 You can download the file AM933172.fa from there.
 Next we need to create the corresponding config file to tell SnapperDB where to make the postgres database, and how to perform the mapping and variant calling.
 The SnapperDB configs can also be found in the above github repo.
 The *S* Enteritidis config is called ebg4_config.txt (EBG4 is the MLST Eburst Group that defines *S* Enteritidis).
 Download the file and lets look inside:

 ```sh
 snpdb_name ebg_4_snps